CHILDREN'S DENTISTRY OF WESTERLY & WAKEFIELD

 Tooth Brushing and Flossing Instructions for Your Infants and Toddlers

 Children’s hands and mouths are different than adults.
 They need to use toothbrushes designed for children.
 Both adults and children should use brushes with soft, rounded bristles for gentle cleaning.
 Change to a new brush about every three months.

 When should you begin brushing your child’s teeth?

 Once your child’s teeth begin erupting, you can begin cleaning them.
-Talk with our staff about the best approach for your child.
+Talk with our staff at Children’s Dentistry in Westerly or Children’s Dentistry in Wakefield about the best approach for your child.
 Most children cannot fully spit until they are 4 or 5 years old.
-Talk with our staff about fluoride-free versus fluoridated toothpaste for your child.
-Once teeth touch, flossing is just as important as brushing.
+Speak with our staff about fluoride-free versus fluoridated toothpaste for your child.
+Once teeth start to touch each other as they grow, flossing is just as important as brushing!

-For some toddlers, getting them to brush their teeth can be quite a challenge.
-Some suggestions for making tooth brushing less of a battle can include:
+You may be wondering… just how do I make brushing teeth fun for my kids?
+For some toddlers and young children, getting them to brush their teeth can be quite a challenge!
+Here are some suggestions for making tooth brushing less of a battle:

-- Letting your child pick out a few toothbrushes with his or her favorite characters and giving a choice of which one to use
+Let your child pick out a few toothbrushes with his or her favorite characters or colors/styles and give them a choice of which one to use!

-- Reading some children’s books about tooth brushing
+- Read some children’s books about tooth brushing!

 What is "baby-bottle" tooth decay?

 Babies who go to bed with a bottle of milk, formula or juice are more likely to get tooth decay.
 This can also be seen when a child sleeps in bed with the mother and nurses “at will” all night.
 Because the sugar in formula, milk or juice stays in contact with the teeth for a long time during the night, the teeth can decay quickly.